 Date Measure

 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

 January 11 • • • •

-• •

 January 13 • • • •

 January 21 Kept key policy rate, the 7-day reverse repo rate (BI7DRR) rate, unchanged at 3.75 percent.
 Committed to maintain an accommodative monetary and macroprudential policy stance, as well as to continue the purchase of government bonds in the primary market, as a stand-by buyer, to fund the government budget in 2021, to support economic recovery amid still lacklustre domestic demand and loan contraction.
-Determined the JISDOR by using actual transaction data between 9 a.m. and 4 p.m. (currently 8 a.m. to 9:45 a.m.), a move to deepen financial markets, effective from April 2021. • • •
+Determined the JISDOR by using actual transaction data between 9 a.m. and 4 p.m. (currently 8 a.m. to 9:45 a.m.), a move to deepen financial markets, effective from April 2021. • •

 January 25 • • • •

 January 26 • Raised the budget for the National Economic Recovery program in 2021 from IDR 372.3 trillion (about 2.4 percent of GDP) to IDR 553.09 trillion (about 3.5 percent of GDP), to cover increased healthcare spending related to the vaccination costs-announced by President "Jokowi" to be free for everyone-and increased social assistance.
 The fiscal deficit was, meanwhile, estimated to remain unchanged at 5.7 percent of GDP. • •

-Containment

-implement strict health protocols.
-Public

-facilities and social, as well cultural

-activities, stand suspended.
-The capacity

-and operating hours of transportation

-modes are regulated.
-Essential sectors

-related to basic needs and construction

-activities are, meanwhile, permitted to fully

-operate by regulating operating hours and

-capacities, and applying strict health

-1 11, 0

-protocols.

-Approved CoronaVac developed by China's

-Sinovac Biotech for emergency use.

-Started massive vaccination program,

-targeting to vaccinate 1.3 million healthcare

-workers and 17.4 million public officers in

-the first stage, followed by senior citizens

-and the general population.
-The ultimate

-aim is to vaccinate up to 181 million

-Indonesians, accounting to 70 percent of

-the total population, to reach herd

-immunity, over the next 15 months.

-•

-Completed the production of four million

-doses of COVID-19 vaccine (from the

-vaccine bulk material provided by Sinovac)

-that will be ready for distribution in

-February 2021.

-Extended the restrictions on the movement

-of people in Java and Bali islands by

-another fortnight from January 26-February

-8, 2021.

--,

-•
+February 8 • • • •

+February 9 • • Increased the size of the stimulus package in 2021 to IDR 688.3 trillion (4.4 percent of GDP) to cover increased healthcare spending on the free vaccination drive and social assistance. • •

+Containment Containment implement strict health protocols.
+Public facilities and social, as well cultural activities, stand suspended.
+The capacity and operating hours of transportation modes are regulated.
+Essential sectors related to basic needs and construction activities are, meanwhile, permitted to fully operate by regulating operating hours and capacities, and applying strict health protocols.
+Approved CoronaVac developed by China's Sinovac Biotech for emergency use.
+Started massive vaccination program, targeting to vaccinate 1.5 million healthcare workers and 17.4 million public officers in the first stage, followed by senior citizens and the general population.
+The ultimate aim is to vaccinate up to 181 million Indonesians, accounting to 70 percent of the total population, to reach herd immunity, over the next 15 months. • Completed the production of four million doses of COVID-19 vaccine (from the vaccine bulk material provided by Sinovac) that will be ready for distribution in February 2021. • Extended the restrictions on the movement of people in Java and Bali islands by another fortnight from January 26-February 8, 2021.
+Authorized the use of Sinovac's CoronaVac for the elderly. • Enforced micro-scale restrictions on community activities (micro-PPKM) from February 9 to 22, 2021, with some restrictions on working at office and dining- in at restaurants relaxed from previously 25